npm package discovery and stats viewer.

 @voxpelli/eslint-formatter-summary

-ESLint formatter aggregating results by rule
+ESLint formatter aggregating results by rule.

 Features

-• aggregated errors / warnings per rule
+• aggregated errors / warnings / fixable count per rule

 • sort by rule name, number of errors or warnings

-• NEW: output markdown
+• output as markdown table or CSV

 TL;DR